 Captain John McGraw, USAAC, had run into a spot of bad luck.
-He had managed to complete five successful bombing missions over Germany without a scratch, but on his sixth mission, a single Luftwaffe plane had been able to break away from the fighter squadrons and let loose a barrage that unfortunately hit his plane in a disastrous spot.
+He managed to complete five successful bombing missions over Germany without a scratch, but on his sixth mission, a single Luftwaffe plane had been able to break away from the fighter squadrons and let loose a barrage that unfortunately hit his plane in a disastrous spot.

 Forced to bail out, McGraw was separated from his crew upon landing and was quickly captured by a German platoon.
-Thankfully, the Captain was uninjured, the only lucky break he would have in the next few weeks.
+Thankfully, the captain was uninjured, the only lucky break he would have in the next few weeks.

 "McGraw, John, Captain, T-539126"

 "We know that Captain.
 You've repeated it constantly over three days for three different interrogators."
 The German interrogator in the transit camp was going through the motions, figuring he would not get anywhere.
 McGraw was barely paying attention.
-He was hungry, sleep-deprived, cold and willing to admit he was scared.
+He was hungry, sleep-deprived, cold, and willing to admit he was scared.
 He only wanted to survive this and be sent on his way to whatever prison camp he would live in for the remainder of the war.
-The interrogator finally released the Captain, who stumbled back to his quarters, only to be told to assemble for his transfer to his new home; Stalag 13.
+The interrogator finally released McGraw, who stumbled back to his quarters, only to be told to assemble for his transfer to his new home; Luft Stalag 13.

-The Captain was already standing in front of Klink's desk, when Hogan walked through the door.
+The captain was already standing in front of Klink's desk, when Hogan walked through the door.

 "Kommandant, you know I should be notified when a new prisoner arrives," he said pleasantly.
 Turning, he introduced himself.
 "Robert Hogan, senior POW officer."

-"Captain John McGraw, Sir."
+"Captain John McGraw, sir."

 Hogan showed no reaction at the fact that another officer had shown up in camp.
 The last officer taking up residence had been a plant, and he was immediately suspicious.
-Klink, Hogan and McGraw continued with the routine introductions, including of course, Klink's drawn-out soliloquy about his perfect no-escape record.
+Klink, Hogan, and McGraw continued with the routine introductions, including of course, Klink's drawn-out soliloquy about his perfect no-escape record.

 McGraw, a little surprised at hearing this, glanced at Hogan, who appeared, at least to the Captain, somewhat unengaged.
 He shrugged it off, and left the office, feeling a tad better about his new C.O. as Hogan started to pump him for information on his way to his new barracks.

-London was able to clear Captain McGraw within a few days and none of his bunkmates, or those shadowing him, had discovered anything suspicious.
+London was able to clear Captain McGraw within a few days and none of his bunkmates, nor those shadowing him, had discovered anything suspicious.
 Unfortunately, about the same time, Hogan was informed via a phone tap that the unlucky pilot had been sent to the wrong camp and was being moved.

 "He'll be transferred out of here in a few days, so pass the word; we're still keeping him out of the loop."